-Chris Queenin is an experienced litigator who helps his clients navigate complex business disputes and regulatory matters.
-His practice is concentrated in highly regulated industries, including telecommunications, finance, gaming and construction.
+Chris Queenin is an experienced litigator who helps his clients navigate complex business disputes and regulatory matters in a variety of areas, including telecommunications, data security, transportation, gaming, healthcare, real estate, and construction.

 I help clients in highly regulated industries solve their business problems.
 Achieving successful outcomes for these clients requires an intimate understanding of their business, including the regulatory and legal framework governing their industry.